 Follow these two elementary steps to minimize the risk of your organization falling victim to cryptojacking:

-prices for cryptocurrencies based on the forces of supply and demand, the rate at which a cryptocurrency can be exchanged for another currency can vary widely.
+Prices for cryptocurrencies based on the forces of supply and demand, the rate at which a cryptocurrency can be exchanged for another currency can vary widely.
 This is especially true because the design of many cryptocurrencies ensures a high degree of scarcity.

 Cryptocurrency blockchains are highly secure, but other aspects of a cryptocurrency ecosystem, including exchanges and wallets, are not protected from the threat of hacking.
-In fact, in Bitcoin's 11-year history, several online exchanges have been the subject of hacking and theft, sometimes with millions of dollars’ worth of “coins” stolen.
+In fact, in Bitcoin's history, several online exchanges have been the subject of hacking and theft, sometimes with millions of dollars’ worth of “coins” stolen.

 In spite of that, many observers see potential advantages in cryptocurrencies, like the possibility of hedging against high inflation and facilitating exchange while being easier to transport and divide than precious metal, and, further, existing outside the influence of central banks and governments.